shervinazadi/shervinazadi.github.io/_my_tags/arch.md

 name: Arch
 ---

-I have always enjoyed spatial design.
+I have always enjoyed the spatial problems, qualities and experiences.
+Here you can find the projects and works that have a spatial dimension